Community View | Clearing up some confusion around evolution

 We do not know how life was created.
 It has never been created in the lab, but experiments have been carried out to duplicate conditions which allow for the production of chemicals necessary for development of life.
 These experiments have been duplicated numerous times.

 There is also fundamental confusion as defining a scientific theory.
 In science a theory explains a concept or a group of related topics based on documented research.
 It can be modified as new research becomes available and, in some cases, can be fundamentally modified based on new research.
-In science, a law in based on research and generally is not changed by new information, for example the law of gravity.
+In science, a law is based on research and generally is not changed by new information, for example the law of gravity.

 There is also confusion demonstrated about the use of models in science.
 A scientific model is based on experimentation and observation and can be used to explain or predict an event.
 They are not just “popularity agreed upon” explanations which are not based in fact.
 For example, models are created of hurricane behavior – changes in wind speed, general site of land fall, or how they move over water – in order to allow people to prepare.
 These models are based on years of observation.
 Models are also created to predict the paths of space probes which allow them to reach the desired target and how to develop new cars to maximize sales.